vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 Next, assuming you used `jax.lax.ragged_dot` for the MoE layer; write a pallas kernel that beats ragged dot for `F > D` by fusing the up/down projections.
 Find a setting where you notices a measurable forward pass speedup and explain why it's there.

 I'll put my money where my mouth is: record yourself doing the jax scaling book exercises above with paper and pencil (all of them).
 Then have a chatbot convert scanned versions of those results to latex.
 Send it to me (be ready for me to ask for a random subset of videos of you doing the problems!).
-Similarly screencap yourself manually writing the code for implementing the transformer from scratch and deriving the chinchilla laws.
+Similarly screen-record yourself manually writing the code for implementing the transformer from scratch and deriving the chinchilla laws.
 It's a lot of work, but if you do all that, just know I'm hiring in NYC and like to show myself as self-consistent.
 Send me an email with the scaling law report and the exercise writeup.